sgibson91/sgibson91.github.io/_posts/blog/2019-12-19-seasons-of-reflection.md

   caption: "Photo by [Banter Snaps](https://unsplash.com/@bantersnaps?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/seasons?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
 ---

-As 2019 comes to a close, I have spent a full year as a Research Software Engineer at The Alan Turing Institute.
+As 2019 comes to a close, I have spent a full year as a Research Software Engineer (RSE) at The Alan Turing Institute.
 A lot has changed over the last 12 months and I've come a long way - sometimes surprising myself!

 ## Winter :snowflake: